 Furthermore, it became clear: the remaining oscillations in the IR pyrometry signal (red) are not the most important artifact.
 Due to interactions of the thermal IR radiation with the internal structure of the GaN/Si buffer, there is an additional downshift in this signal by about 15K!
 This effect we attribute to the fact that the thermal IR radiation coming out of the silicon loses its intensity while passing the relaxation area close to the Si/GaN interface.
 These internal straylight losses depend on the Fabry-Perot resonance situation with the total GaN thickness and, therefore, also contribute to the IR temperature oscillations.

-Please find the detailed report on our
+Please find the detailed report on our Power Electronics page

 In October we announced the launch of LayTec's next generation in-situ metrology.
 Now, EpiTT Gen3 is available as the first representative of this product class!